 Hillary is the author of chapter books, including the new Ellie May series (Charlesbridge), as well as contemporary middle grade novels.
-Her novels set in middle school include Apple Pie Promises (Sky Pony Press), Pumpkin Spice Secrets, Queen of Likes (Simon & Schuster/M!X), a PJOurWay selection https://pjourway.org/story-central/queen-of-likes, The Hot List (Simon & Schuster/M!X) and Things Are Gonna Get Ugly (Simon & Schuster/M!X. She is also the author of the humorous chapter book series, Alien Clones From Outer Space (Simon & Schuster/Aladdin), a Children’s Book-of-the-Month selection and listed as one of the 30 recommended funny books for kids in The Children’s Literature Lover’s Book of Lists by Joanna Sullivan Ed.D.
+Her novels set in middle school include Apple Pie Promises (Sky Pony Press), Pumpkin Spice Secrets, Queen of Likes (Simon & Schuster/M!X), a PJOurWay selection https://pjourway.org/story-central/queen-of-likes, The Hot List (Simon & Schuster/M!X) and Things Are Gonna Get Ugly (Simon & Schuster/M!X. Her latest project is working on the Kate the Chemist middle grade series with Dr. Kate Biberdorf, a science personality and professor at the University of Texas.
+She is also the author of the humorous chapter book series, Alien Clones From Outer Space (Simon & Schuster/Aladdin), a Children’s Book-of-the-Month selection and listed as one of the 30 recommended funny books for kids in The Children’s Literature Lover’s Book of Lists by Joanna Sullivan Ed.D.
 Suppertime Entertainment (the creators of the twice Emmy-nominated Todd World) and Telescreen (Lizzie McGuire) developed the books to become an animated television series.
 Hillary created the bible for the show and helped develop the pilot with a creative team including animation veteran Chris Henderson (Disney’s Return to Neverland, Clifford’s Really Big Movie) and director Terry Lennon (Lion King 11/2) and art director Alan Bodner (The Iron Giant, Kim Possible).
 She served as a creative consultant for the clone series, which was purchased by several networks, including ABC Australia.

 Hillary’s young adult fiction has been published in Teen Magazine and anthologized (Muddville Diaries, Avon Books), and she has sold non-fiction and fiction projects to Klutz Press/Scholastic Books, The Learning Company, and John Muir Books.